nginx/unit-docs/source/unitctl.rst

 #############

-Unit provides a `Rust SDK <https://github.com/nginx/unit/tree/master/tools/unitctl>`_ to interact with its :ref:`control API <source-startup>`, and a CLI (unitctl) that exposes the functionality provided by the SDK.
+Unit provides a `Rust SDK <https://github.com/nginx/unit/tree/master/tools/unitctl>`_ to interact with its :ref:`control API <source-startup>`, and a command line interface (unitctl) that exposes the functionality provided by the SDK.

 This CLI is a powerful tool that allows you to deploy, manage, and configure Unit in your environment.